Advertiser Disclosure

 Advertisement

-U.S. Citizens Will Need a Visa To Enter Brazil From April 10
+U.S. Citizens Now Need a Visa To Enter Brazil

 Brazil previously required travel visas for U.S. nationals.
 However, the requirements were dropped several years ago in the hope that the U.S. would also drop its visa requirements for Brazilian citizens.

-However, that did not happen, and Brazil’s government has been indicating since 2022 that it would reimplement visa requirements for U.S. citizens — which is finally happening now.
+Unfortunately, that didn’t happen.
+Brazil’s government has been indicating since 2022 that it would reimplement visa requirements for U.S. citizens — which has finally happened.

-Beginning April 10, 2025, citizens of Australia, Canada, and the U.S. will need to present a valid visa to enter Brazil by air, land, or sea.
-This even includes tourists holding these passports.
+All citizens of Australia, Canada, and the U.S. now need to present a valid visa to enter Brazil by air, land, or sea, including tourists holding these passports.

 Sao Paulo Skyline